yjlo123/runtime-tutorial/raw.md

 prt 'end'
 ```

-There are four other jump instructions which only jump when the condition of the two given values is true.
+There are four other jump instructions which only jump when a certain condition is true.

 1. `jeq`: jump if equal
 2. `jne`: jump if not equal